-A polygon pour is a group design object that is made up of simpler primitive objects.
-Polygon pours are used to create a solid or hatched (lattice) area on a PCB layer, using either Region objects or a combination of Track and Arc objects.
-Also referred to as copper pours, polygon pours are similar to a region except that they can fill irregularly shaped areas of a board as they automatically pour around existing objects, connecting only to objects on the same net as the polygon pour.
+A polygon pour is a group design object - that is, it is made up of simpler primitive objects.
+Polygon pours are used to create a solid or hatched (lattice) area on a PCB layer, using either Region objects, or a combination of Track and Arc objects.
+Also referred to as copper pours, polygon pours are similar to a region, except that they can fill irregularly shaped areas of a board as they automatically pour around existing objects, connecting only to objects on the same net as the polygon pour.

 Polygon Pours can only be placed in the PCB Editor.
-You can place them directly or create them from selected primitives.
-To place a polygon, switch to the required layer then perform one of the following:
+You can place them directly, or create them from selected primitives.
+To place a polygon:

-While placing a polygon there are five available corner modes, four of which also have corner direction sub-modes.
+While placing a polygon there are 5 available corner modes, 4 of which also have corner direction sub-modes.
 During placement:

 Press Spacebar to toggle between the two corner direction sub-modes.

-Press the 1 shortcut key to toggle between placing two edges per click or one edge per click.
-In the second mode, the dashed edge is referred to as the look-ahead segment (as shown in the last image in the set below).
+Press the 1 shortcut key to toggle between placing 2 edges per click, or one edge per click.
+In this second mode the dashed edge is referred to as the look-ahead segment (as shown in the last image in the set below).